countable-web/open-source-corporation/developers/CODING_STANDARDS.rst

 We are a Python shop, and so observance of `pep 8 <https://www.python.org/dev/peps/pep-0008/>`__ leads us to use 4 spaces for indentation.

-We carry this convention to other languages,using 4 spaces for indentation in CSS, HTML, Javascript, etc. We never use the tab character.
+We carry this convention to other languages when possible, but some will use a different number of spaces. **We never use the tab character.**

 Docker
 ~~~~~~